DataDog/hiring-engineers/answers.md

 ##### In your own words, what is the Datadog Agent?

-The agent software acts as a messenger, relaying any updates on events and performance metrics from the host to Datadog's platform.
-The agent can collect these metrics from the any software on the host that is configured to integrate with the platform.
+The Datadog agent acts as a messenger, relaying any updates on events and performance metrics from your host computer to Datadog's platform.
+The agent can fetch these metrics from the any software on the host that is configured to integrate with the platform.

 ## Installation Notes